NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Conclusions and further works

 \section{Conclusions and further works}

 We have presented a new and theoretically motivated stochastic optimizer called NAG-GS.
 It comes from the semi-implicit Gauss-Seidel type discretization of a well-chosen accelerated Nesterov-like SDE.
-These building blocks ensure two central properties for NAG-GS: (1) the ability to accelerate the optimization process and (2) a great robustness to the selection of hyperparameters, in particular for the choice of the learning rate.
-We demonstrate these features theoretically and provide detailed analysis of the convergence of the method in the quadratic case.
-Moreover, we show that NAG-GS is competitive with state-of-the-art methods for tackling a wide variety of stochastic optimization problems of increasing complexity and dimension, starting from the logistic regression model to the training of large machine learning models such as ResNet20, ResNet50 and Transformers.
-In all tests, NAG-GS demonstrates better or competitive performance compared with standard optimizers.
-Further works will focus on the theoretical analysis of NAG-GS in the non-convex case and the derivation of efficient and tractable higher-order methods based on the full-implicit discretization of the accelerated Nesterov-like SDE.
+These building blocks ensure two central properties for NAG-GS: (1) the ability to accelerate the optimization process and (2) better robustness to large learning rates.
+We demonstrate these features theoretically and provide a detailed analysis of the convergence of the method in the quadratic case.
+Moreover, we show that NAG-GS is competitive with state-of-the-art methods for tackling a wide variety of stochastic optimization problems of increasing complexity and dimension, starting from the logistic regression model to the training of large machine learning models such as ResNet-20, VGG-11 and Transformers.
+In all tests, NAG-GS demonstrates competitive performance compared with standard optimizers.
+Further works will focus on the non-asymptotic convergence analysis of NAG-GS for general convex functions and the derivation of efficient and tractable higher-order methods based on the full-implicit discretization of the accelerated Nesterov-like SDE.